grscheller/neovim-notes/EncodingsUnicode.md

-When using gvim, vim or nvi, with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *Insert Mode* via
+When using gvim, vim or nvi, with a unicode aware terminal emulator like rxvt-unicode or gnome-terminal, code points can be entered while in *insert mode* via

 |  Command            | Description            |
 |:-------------------:|:---------------------- |